 Growing up, I was extremely active and could never focus on one sport or activity.
 My parents used to joke that my absolute favorite pastime was whatever I was currently doing.

 Little has changed, I always have several projects stewing at once and fill my free time with a variety of activities.
 My close friends now joke (like my parents used to) that when I get into something, I go all the way into it.
-Some of these obsessions have included: skateboarding, surfing, mountain biking, snowboarding, rock climbing, running, slack-line, hackysack, handstands, unicycle, juggling, triathlon, yoga, and CrossFit.
+Some of these obsessions have included: skateboarding, surfing, mountain biking, snowboarding, rock climbing, running, slack-line, handstands, unicycle, juggling, triathlon, yoga, and CrossFit.
 I still do most of these, but I'm always on the hunt for the next exciting challenge.

 If you're detecting an active theme, you're right on.
 I love to move and try new things.
 I now see my parents' refusal to buy me video games as the greatest gift they have given me.

 After graduating and working as a design engineer for over 3 years, I left to focus on coaching and teaching.
 I decided to turn my part-time passion into my full-time path.

 I quit my engineering job, got rid of everything that didn't fit in my carry-on size backpack, and bought a one-way ticket to Istanbul.
 Nine months, four continents, and a lifetime of growth and experience later, I returned to California to coach, teach, and write.

 I launched this website in early 2014 as I was downsizing my life and preparing to travel.
 This essays here are an outgrowth of my daily journal practice.
 There, I discover my own thoughts.
 The ones I feel might add value to someone’s life I share here.